|

 WITAJ GOSCIU TU

-witaj, Witaj gosciu tu; Witaj, witaj, Witaj na biesiedzie Muz: Tu muzyka jest otucha, Tu muzyka piesci
+gosciu tu; Witaj, witaj, Witaj na biesiedzie Muz: Tu muzyka jest otucha, Tu muzyka piesci ucho: Witaj,

-strzega, czcza, Da Ci przysmaki, Da Ci przysmaki ze wszech stron: Smaczna Traka lutnie wnet, I Dydony slodki
+Da Ci przysmaki, Da Ci przysmaki ze wszech stron: Smaczna Traka lutnie wnet, I Dydony slodki flet, Da

-flet, Da Cremony owoc tez: Domu jednak jest blizszy Ci Glosu i nastroju wikt; Trab angielskich uczty Nic
+Cremony owoc tez: Domu jednak jest blizszy Ci Glosu i nastroju wikt; Trab angielskich uczty Nic nie sciglo

 YES, DAPHNE